Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces: Algorithms

 \section{Algorithms}

-Now we will briefly discuss algorithms that construct designs $\bX$, and allocations over them $\eta$, which lead to low error either in expectation or with high probability.
+Now we will briefly discuss algorithms that construct designs $\bX$, and allocations over them $\eta$, which lead to low error either in expectation or with high probability - using $A$ or $E$ design, respectively.
 Depending on the aim and estimator, different algorithms might be preferable.
 For comprehensive reviews please refer to \cite{Todd2016}, \cite{Pukelsheim2006},\citep{Fedorov1997} for optimization algorithms, and \citep{Allen-Zhu2017}, \citep{Camilleri2021} for rounding techniques.